-'Whimsical Miseries; Or, A Vindication Of The Modern
+'Fuseli; Or, A Vindication Of The Modern Prometheus,' is a

-[Frankenstein] written as the memoirs of John Henry Fuseli,
+written as the memoirs of John Henry Fuseli, a Swiss born

-genius, and inventor of the most sublime paintings of
+inventor of the most sublime paintings of Western European

 Lowe's darkly enchanting novel chronicles Fuseli's